alinex/node-validator/doc/schema/reference.md

 The references allows to point to
 - other parts of the validating structure
 - any other data structure
-- an function returning data directly or by promise
+- a function returning data directly or by promise
+- an environment value
 - a command output
 - a local file content
 - a web resource